 Do you think you may have PCOS and would like to get a diagnosis?
 It can be daunting to take that first step, especially when you do not know what tests you need to get done and when in your cycle you should get them done.
 Well, don’t worry, you’ve come to the right place!

-Your first step in polycystic ovary syndrome (PCOS) diagnosis, is your consultation with a gynecologist, she will ask you about your symptoms and medical history, so for example, if irregular periods is one of your symptoms, she will ask you questions like – since when have you had irregular periods?
+Your first step in polycystic ovary syndrome diagnosis, is your consultation with a gynaecologist, she will ask you about your symptoms and medical history, so for example, if irregular periods is one of your symptoms, she will ask you questions like – since when have you had irregular periods?
 What is the average gap between your periods?
 She will also ask you about family history of conditions like obesity, diabetes and hypertension.
 Getting a sense of your medical history and period pattern can help the gynaecologist determine what the root cause of your PCOS is and what future risks you may face given your PCOS condition.
-This initial conversation will also help her determine what further PCOS tests are required
+This initial conversation will also help her determine what further PCOS tests are required.

-While there is no one single test for PCOS that can be used for diagnosis, the following tests below will not only help your gynecologist diagnose you, but will also help her determine the root cause of your PCOS:
+While there is no one single test for PCOS that can be used for diagnosis, the following diagnosis of PCOS test below will not only help your gynaecologist rule out other conditions and diagnose you but will also help her determine the root cause of your PCOS: